MonongahelaCryptidCooperative/FLL-Block-Code-OLD/README.md

 Previously we did this in text Pybricks python.
 However Pybricks recently released a block interface.
 They also added Xbox controller support.
 This is better than using the Lego Bluetooth controllers as it allows for analog inputs vs the binary inputs on the Lego controllers.

 Included here is some example code to show how to use Pybricks for FLL.
 For one thing Pybricks does not have a user interface to select programs.
 An example one is given along with 3 example programs (drive in a circle, triangle, square).
-All 3 example programs first have the robot square off against the back wall, then turn on the gyro (for accurate movements), do the movements, then return home and turn off the gyro (so you could pick up the robot/switch attachments etc.).
+All start with the gyro off, then turn it on, do the movements, then turn off the gyro and head back home.
+This lets you pick up/place the robot.
+All programs also autoadvance to the next one.
+This is very good in the tournament as it allows

 The remote mode is accessed by selecting program "0 0" (hit left to go backwards in the program list) and launched by hitting the center button.